| Since 1996, Zhongwen.com has featured

 Chinese Characters: A Genealogy and Dictionary

-published by Yale Press and available at Amazon.
+published by Yale University Press and available at Amazon.

-While Chinese characters are often thought of as overly complex, in fact they are all derived from a couple hundred simple pictographs and ideographs in ways that are usually quite logical and easy to remember.
-These wen (or zigen) are the true radicals of Chinese as identified by Xu Shen in his classic Shuowen Jiezi nearly 2000 years ago.
-Xu Shen also devised the bushou, meaning "section headings", to help organize his dictionary into more manageable parts.
+Each zipu starts with one of the pictographs or ideographs identified by Xu Shen in his classic etymological dictionary Shuowen Jiezi nearly 2000 years ago.
+Xu Shen showed how every character can be analyzed by breaking it into component characters, which themselves can be broken down further, so that ultimately only a couple hundred pictographs and ideographs generate all of the characters.
+These wen are the true radicals/roots of Chinese characters.
+Unfortunately, it was difficult to show this entire process to the reader without any method for cross-referencing, so Xu Shen broke his dictionary into manageable sections, starting each one with a bushou or "section heading" that was a component character for other characters in that section.
 With minor changes this bushou system has been the foundation of almost all subsequent Chinese dictionaries.
-Often mistranslated as "radicals", not all of the bushou are true radicals in that some of them can be further broken down into their component wen.
+Typically (mis)translated as "radicals", not all of the bushou are true radicals in that some of them can be further broken down into their component wen.
 Moreover, many of the true radicals are not included in the list of bushou.

-Since the zipu are based on traditional etymologies, which themselves are based primarily on the "seal" characters from about 2,200 years ago, this dictionary does not represent the current state of research into character etymologies.
+Since the zipu follow traditional etymologies which are based primarily on the "small seal" characters from about 2,200 years ago, this dictionary does not represent the current state of research into character etymologies.
 In the last century far older characters have been uncovered, allowing modern researchers to go beyond the traditional etymologies and obtain a better understanding of the true history of Chinese characters.
-As this research is systematized and made available on the web, I will link the character entries into the relevant research.
-I also hope to link the entries directly into web versions of traditional Chinese sources on etymology.
-For now almost every character entry includes page references to various printed reference sources on traditional etymology.
+However, the traditional etymologies are of more practical interest to students and remain the standard reference point for all subsequent research.
+Moroever, the widespread teaching of these etymologies over the the last two thousand years (and, less formally, since characters were first adopted) has meant that the etymologies themselves have affected the usage, survival, and evolution of Chinese characters.

-Copyright 1996-2014 by Rick Harbaugh.
+Copyright 1996-2015 by Rick Harbaugh.
 I manage this website in my spare time - please excuse any delays in responding to inquiries.
-I offer no guarantee, express or implied, regarding the accuracy of the information on this site.